josef-streusalz/MetaDataGeneratorNC/README.md

 - **Community Chat:** [Nextcloud Chat](https://cloud.nextcloud.com/call/xs25tz5y)
 - **Community Forum:** [Nextcloud Developer Forum](https://help.nextcloud.com/c/dev/11)

-## Contributing

-This project is maintained by the Core Unit RDM (cRDM) and the DECIDE consortium.
-Contributions, bug reports, and suggestions are welcome.
-Please use standard GitHub workflows to submit issues or pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.

 ---

-By integrating these FAIR metadata templates into Nextcloud via MetaDataGeneratorNC, we aim to create a robust framework for research data management.
-The app ensures that all datasets are consistently annotated with standardized metadata, making them more accessible and reusable, and thereby advancing the overall research data lifecycle.
+By integrating FAIR metadata templates directly into Nextcloud with MetaDataGeneratorNC, we aim to establish a robust framework for research data management that ensures data is efficiently curated, shared, and reused across projects and consortia.